gennadiy1g/BulkLoadCsv/README.md

 ## Limitations

-At this time, BulkLoadCsv is available only for 64-bit Windows.
+* At this time, BulkLoadCsv is available only for 64-bit Windows.

+* Data types from the following subset of [built-in SQL types](https://www.monetdb.org/Documentation/Manuals/SQLreference/BuiltinTypes) are detected:
+FLOAT, DECIMAL, TINYINT, SMALLINT, INT, BIGINT, BOOLEAN, CHAR, VARCHAR.

+* Data types from the following subset of [temporal types](https://www.monetdb.org/Documentation/SQLreference/Temporal) are detected:
+TIMESTAMP (formatted as YYYY-MM-DD HH.MI.SS.sss), DATE (formatted as YYYY-MM-DD), TIME (formatted as HH.MI.SS.sss).

 ## Prerequisites